 During National Volunteer Week the Queensland Volunteering Awards are held to honour the inspiring endeavours of hundreds of volunteers, volunteer managers, volunteer-involving organisations and businesses that invest in employee volunteering programs, who bring about positive change in our community.
-This year due to COVID-19 the awards were held in December together with our Annual General Meeting on Wednesday 02 December 2020.
-This was an online event held in celebration of International Volunteer Day.

 - Volunteer of the Year Award